ccamel/awesome-ccamel/README.md

 - [decentralized-identity/ethr-did-resolver](https://github.com/decentralized-identity/ethr-did-resolver) - DID resolver for Ethereum Addresses with support for key management
 - [dhmk083/dhmk-zustand-lens](https://github.com/dhmk083/dhmk-zustand-lens) -
 - [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
+- [docker/build-push-action](https://github.com/docker/build-push-action) - GitHub Action to build and push Docker images with Buildx
 - [docker/login-action](https://github.com/docker/login-action) - GitHub Action to login against a Docker registry
 - [docker/metadata-action](https://github.com/docker/metadata-action) - GitHub Action to extract metadata (tags, labels) from Git reference and GitHub events for Docker
+- [docker/setup-buildx-action](https://github.com/docker/setup-buildx-action) - GitHub Action to set up Docker Buildx
 - [dsherret/ts-nameof](https://github.com/dsherret/ts-nameof) - nameof in TypeScript
 - [dubinc/dub](https://github.com/dubinc/dub) - The modern link attribution platform.
-Loved by world-class marketing teams like Twilio, Buffer, Framer, Perplexity, Vercel, and more.
+Loved by world-class marketing teams like Framer, Perplexity, Superhuman, Twilio, Buffer and more.
 - [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Free, local, open-source AI app builder ✨ v0 / lovable / Bolt alternative 🌟 Star if you like it!
 - [dydxprotocol/v4-web](https://github.com/dydxprotocol/v4-web) -
 - [dzhng/deep-research](https://github.com/dzhng/deep-research) - An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
 The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.